Bulge Head: a strangely round volume.

 thingiverse

-This model shows the volume above the xy-plane, outside of a unit sphere and inside the cardioid of revolution Rho=1+Cos(Phi) (in spherical coordinates).
-A classic Multivariable Calculus problem asks you to find the volume of the solid.
-(Of course, using spherical coordinates is the easiest way to solve the problem.)
-Equivalently, the region in the xy-plane above the y-axis, outside the unit circle, and inside the cardioid r=1+Cos(Theta) (in polar coordinates) is revolved around the y-axis, creating the "bulge head" volume of revolution.
-This object was designed and printed by my WLU summer research student Ryan McDonnell ('17).
-You can find more details about this model here: http://mathvis.academic.wlu.edu/2015/07/21/bulge-head-solid/
+The model depicts the volume above the xy-plane, outside a unit sphere, and inside the cardioid of revolution defined by Rho=1+Cos(Phi) in spherical coordinates.
+A classic problem in Multivariable Calculus asks for the volume of this solid, with using spherical coordinates being the most straightforward approach.
+Alternatively, consider the region in the xy-plane above the y-axis, outside the unit circle, and inside the cardioid r=1+Cos(Theta) in polar coordinates.
+When this region is revolved around the y-axis, it creates a volume of revolution known as the "bulge head" solid.
+This object was created and 3D printed by Ryan McDonnell, a summer research student at WLU in '17.
+For more information about this model, visit http://mathvis.academic.wlu.edu/2015/07/21/bulge-head-solid/.

 Download Model from thingiverse